KiandaBPM/docs/content/docs/platform/rules/data/delete-item.md

 ## Introduction

-This rule implements the Delete function which is one of the four CRUD functions.
-The rule will delete one or more items of data from a chosen data source (see notes below on the types of data source that can be used).
+This rule implements the Delete function which is one of the CRUD (Create, Read, Update and Database) functions.
+The rule will delete an item data from a chosen data source, for example SharePoint, SAP or Oracle databases, see [Data connectors](/docs/platform/connectors/) for more details.

 The **Data source filter** in this rule is used for targeting specific data item in your data connection.
 The item you want to delete within your data source is targeted by filtering it out using a field within your form.
 It is a good idea to connect a dummy field to your data source first and then use that field to filter for the item you want to delete.